Food truck interior design ideas: layout, workflow, and style

 2. Industrial Chic

 Think exposed pipes, stainless-steel counters, matte-black walls.
-Not just for downtown lofts anymore.
+No longer only for downtown lofts anymore.
 That gritty, urban vibe makes cleaning a breeze and offers durability for daily use.
 I once saw a taco cart with pipe shelving that doubled as a magnetic spice rackâit was love at first sight.

 -